-Throughout our series of posts we have already seen a variety of architectural patterns that allow us to design scalable and resilient solutions using Amazon Web Services (AWS) resources.
-However, even the best design can have flaws and may show signs of bottlenecks over time or as the demand on your application increases.
+Throughout our series of posts, we have already seen a variety of architectural patterns that allow us to design scalable and resilient solutions using Amazon Web Services (AWS) resources.
+However, even the best design can have flaws and may show signs of bottlenecks over time or as the demand for your application increases.
 This could be caused by additional load created by an influx of additional customers using your application or an increasing amount of data that needs indexing in your relational storage tier, to only name a couple.

 As the saying goes; the devil is in the detail and your service quality can degrade for a large variety of reasons.
 While you may not be able to predict and detect each and every potential issue through load testing, you can use a number of architectural patterns to ensure that you continue to interact with your customers or users and therefore have a higher chance of keeping them satisfied.